Awakening - a Last Hero Story

 "Wretched creature!
 You dare defy me?!
 Take another step toward your host and I will grind you as dust beneath my feet!”

 He laughed sickeningly for a moment before turning toward the Angel, standing tall and suddenly appearing more god-like in stature, "Why have you separated him from his body?
 Do you not know that I wish it as I’s own?"

 She replied, "You have become a hindrance with which I must deal.
 First, however, how did you survive the binding?"

 "How should I know, I am as blank as he."
 He said while lazily pointing to Slae.

 In the split of a second the Angel of Light seemed taller as her wings fell apart; raining into the ocean waters below.
 Her hair pulled back behind her head on its own accord and the glow about her dulled before manifesting into a brilliant yellow.
 The snow-white cloths floating about her started to move and twist with intensity until tightly wrapping her frame while maintaining her modesty.
 Her blue eyes burned with intense fury and Slae was unable to take his own eyes off her as she moved toward his other half.

 "Do not toy with me mortal!
 Release for me what you know or you shall be damned another ten-thousand years!"
 The Angel's voice cracked with deep and frightening tones.

-"Then you have possibly doomed us all!"
+"If what you say is true, then you have possibly doomed us all!"
 She said, as she raised a hand to strike him.